os-fpga/1st-CLaaS/GettingStarted.md

 vnc_ec2 -gXXXXxYYYY <IP>   # where -g is the VNC --geometry argument specifying desktop size.
 ```

-This running VNC server should be killed using:
+This running VNC server can be killed using:

 ```sh
 vnc_ec2 -k <IP>   # <IP> can be omitted to use the IP of the last server launched w/ vnc_ec2.